“The Merger Technique” is a sneaky tactic to help you grow your organic search traffic.

 The domains need to qualify based on every single step above if you want this strategy to work.

-I created a custom checklist for The Merger Technique that you can use when looking domains:
+Here is a custom checklist for The Merger Technique that you can use when looking for domains.

 In addition to using DomCop, you can also look for domains using FreshDrop.